shamil/graphout/README.md

 ### Outputs

 Each output is a Node.js module.
 The only exception is a built-in `logoutput` output, which is part of this project.
-The other currently available outputs are `Zabbix` and 'CloudWatch', they are separate Node.js packages.
+The other currently available outputs are `Zabbix` and `CloudWatch`, they are separate Node.js packages.
 Those outputs are dependencies of this project, so they're installed automatically when you install **Graphout**.

 **`logoutput`**